 RELATED PARTY TRANSACTIONS

-All related party transactions that were entered during the financial year weredisclosed in form AOC-2 and is attached as Annexure which forms part of Annual report.There were no materially significant related party transactions made by the Company withthe promoters directors key managerial personnel or other designated personswhich may have a potential conflict with the interest of the Company at large.
+All related party transactions that were entered into during the financial year were onarm's length basis and were in the ordinary course of business.
+During the financial year2019-20 there were no materially significant related party transactions made by theCompany with Promoters Directors Key Managerial Personnel or other designated personswhich may have a potential conflict with the interest of the Company at large.

-CORPORATE SOCIAL RESPONSIBILITY
+CORPORATE SOCIAL RESPONSIBILITY POLICY ("CSR")

 With the mission to discover once again the social responsibility of developingeconomic social and environmental capital towards sustainability Cigniti crafted CSRprojects in achieving the mission.
-Your Company believes and strives hard in sustainabledevelopment of society in which the enterprise draws economic and natural resources byenriching its capacity in contributing to the significant positive change in the economy.The CSR committee has been formed to achieve the mission and implement the CSR objectives.
+Your Company believes and strives hard in sustainabledevelopment of society in which the enterprise draws economic and natural resources byenriching its capacity in contributing to the significant positive change in the economy.

 DISCLOSURE OF PARTICULARS WITH RESPECT TO CONSERVATION OF ENERGY TECHNOLOGY ABSORPTIONAND FOREIGN EXCHANGE EARNINGS AND OUTGO: